MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/executenonquery-executereader-and-executescalar-message-schemas.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations
+# ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations Message Schemas
 The [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)] exposes the ExecuteNonQuery, ExecuteReader, and ExecuteScalar outbound operations at the root level to execute any arbitrary SQL statements or PL/SQL blocks in Oracle E-Business Suite.

  For more information about: